raspberrypilearning/hello-world/en/step_2.md

 --- /task ---

 The line `#!/bin/python3` tells Trinket that you are using Python 3 (the latest version).
-The `import` lines tell Python that you are going to use some code you didn't write.
+The `import` lines tell Python that you are going to use code you didn't write.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 One of the great things about Python is all the <span style="color: #0faeb0">**libraries**</span> of code that are available to use.
-This means that you can easily use code that other people have written.
+A Python library allows you to easily use code that other people have written.
+There are libraries for drawing charts and graphs, making art, doing calculations and lots more.
 </p>

-In Python, `print` outputs text to the screen.
+In Python, `print` outputs text (words or numbers) to the screen.

-Lines beginning with `#` are comments.
+Lines beginning with `#` are comments, they explain the code to humans and are ignored by Python.

 --- task ---